Apple cider vinegar

 - Apple cider vinegar can be used in multiple ways, including topically and orally.

 - Apple cider vinegar may erode tooth enamel if you drink it.

 - An allergic reaction to apple cider vinegar is possible.

 When using apple cider vinegar, choose organic, raw varieties.
 These are minimally processed and retain the highest levels of nutrients.

 For scalp psoriasis

 Some people bathe in diluted apple cider vinegar.
 To do this, add 1 cup to a warm bath.
-You can also apply to affected areas using a cotton ball, or dip your nail beds into the solution.
+You can also apply it to affected areas using a cotton ball, or dip your nail beds into the solution.

-If you want to apply apple cider vinegar to a large area, make a solution from 1 part apple cider vinegar to 3 parts tepid water.
+If you want to apply apple cider vinegar to a large area, make a solution from 1 part apple cider vinegar to 3 parts lukewarm water.
 Soak a washcloth in the solution and apply for at least one minute.

 Other health benefits